davner/31daysofgrief.github.io/_posts/2024-10-13-day-13-more-than-one-moment.md

 ---

-Our relationship wasn’t shaped by that one moment—it was built over years of conversations, support, and mutual respect.
+Our relationship wasn’t shaped by that one moment&mdash;it was built over years of conversations, support, and mutual respect.
 My mom knew who I was, just like I knew her.
 We weren’t perfect, but we didn’t need to be.

-The weight of that final moment started to lift.
+**The weight of that final moment started to lift.**

 Some relationships aren’t about single moments.
 They’re about the years of love and care shared between you.
 I realized I couldn’t let one bad moment erase all of that.
 No final conversation could take away the bond we had.
 I could forgive myself.